-Catastrophic Coverage

-Stage

-During this stage, the planwill pay most of the cost

-of your drugs for the rest of

-the calendar year (through
+Catastrophic Coverage Stage During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through 25% of the price for generic December 31, 2022).

-December 31, 2021).

 (Details are in Section 7 of this chapter.)